krishnac7/projectHeimdall/README.md

 > PS: if it asks for some manual input especially during
 > update-initramfs step, go ahead and hit enter till you see the console
 > again and the process continues
+>
+> **Note: If you are deploying on a Instance with GPU, you need to manually reboot the instance post the first run.You can than again re-run the script to access the app**

 ![](media/heimdall_demo.gif)